milessic/facebook-scrapper/README.md

 ```

 # Okay, okay, but how to use it?
+Scrapper supports two scenarios, without login (reccomended), and with login.

+The no-login scenario is a default one, but if you pass --fullname, --email and --password, or --use-login-file (with passing path to the credentials file) it will follow login scenario.

 This is a bash example:
 ```bash
 python3 "fb.py" --fullname "FULL NAME OF YOUR ACCOUNT" --email "mail_or_login_to_login@domain.com" --password "secure password to your account" --startpath "facebook_scrapper repository directory"